 I have been drawing and painting all my life.
 I have been a gallery owner as well as an illustrator.
-Presently I work as a jeweller creating pieces that are inspired by nature.
+Presently I work as a jeweler creating pieces that are inspired by nature.

 There is nothing I enjoy more than spending a day painting.
 I paint landscapes and figures in watercolour and oil.

-I’m a Canadian Plein Air Painter & Canadian Whisky Painter.
+I’m a Visual Artist, Canadian Plein Air Painter & Canadian Whisky Painter.

 Over the years, I’ve pursued several subjects, including the figure, portraiture, landscape and non-representational work.
-I’ve also enjoyed worked in several mediums, including oil, acrylic (both brush & airbrush), qouache, graphite, felt marker, and digital.
+I’ve also enjoyed working in several mediums, including oil, acrylic (both brush & airbrush), gouache, graphite, felt marker, and digital.